 Fresh marjoram is like a sweeter, woodsier oregano.
-The Greeks (and Romans) thought of it as a symbol of happiness.
-When it’s baking in my oven, I think of it the same way.
-The smell of fresh herbs and buttery pastry are intoxicating!
+The Greeks thought of it as a symbol of happiness.
+And when it’s baking in my oven, I think of it the same way.
+The smells of fresh herbs and buttery vegan pastry are intoxicating!

 Vegan Greek Spinach Pastry

 3 sheets of frozen puff pastry, thawed according to directions (OR 2 puff pastry crusts large enough to cover an 8″ X 11″ pan) (see note above)

 ⅓ cup quinoa

 12.3 ounce package of silken firm tofu, drained

 1 cup vegan shredded cheese (I used Daiya Shreds Mozzarella Style)

 1 ½-2 tsp fresh marjoram (OR 1 tsp dried marjoram)

 1 Tbsp fresh thyme leaves (OR 1 tsp dried thyme)